Physics Van 3-site Navigational Menu

 Cynthia -

-Another thing is that the larger the objects are, the steeper the angle of repose will be.
-For example, piled gravel will have a much steeper angle of repose than piled sand.
-Also, the amount of friction provided by the surface underneath the sand pile makes a difference.
+The amount of friction provided by the surface underneath the sand pile makes a difference.
 Sand piled on a sheet of sandpaper will move differently than sand piled on a sheet of ice.

-So far it seems like it would be pretty straight-forward to calculate the angle of repose for something.
-Unfortunately, one of the things that influences the angle of repose is the shape of the object.
+One of the things that influences the angle of repose is the shape of the object.
 If the grains of sand were perfectly round, they would slide against each other easily and the angle of repose would be pretty small.
-But sand isn't always perfectly round.
+But sand isn’t always perfectly round.
 It tends to be extremely irregular, and sand from different places will have different shapes.
-It's difficult to model how these shapes will interact when piled freely on top of each other.
+It’s difficult to model how these shapes will interact when piled freely on top of each other.
 (For example, you can imagine if you piled a whole bunch of tetris pieces up - it would be pretty hard to determine how they would settle if you just dumped them in a pile.)

 There are probably other things that influence the angle of repose - these are just some of the more important ones.
 There's plenty of physicists out there making their livings by studying just this sort of thing.